-July, 2015: I had been dreaming of a return visit to Yellowstone since my brief trip through here in 2003 when on my way back from Alaska.
-Three days was most definitely not enough back then, but I saw enough to become totally fascinated with the primitive feel of the land – being able to watch spouting geysers and steaming pools of incredibly colored water – like getting a glimpse into the inner workings of the earth.
-But circumstances did not allow me to plan a return for 12 years and this time I planned an entire month, dividing my summer between Grand Teton, Yellowstone and Glacier.
+July, 2015: I had been dreaming of a return visit to Yellowstone since my brief trip through here in 2003 on my way back from Alaska.
+Three days was most definitely not enough, but I still became totally fascinated with the primitive feel of the land – being able to watch spouting geysers and steaming pools of incredibly colored water – like getting a glimpse into the inner workings of the earth.
+But circumstances did not allow me to plan a return for 12 years and this time I planned an entire month, dividing my summer between Grand Teton, Yellowstone and Glacier National Parks.

-Although the map gives estimated travel times between areas (based on the maximum 45 mph speed limit), there really is no way to tell how long it will take.
+Although the map you get from the park gives estimated travel times between areas (based on the maximum 45 mph speed limit), there really is no way to tell how long it will take.

 Traffic in July was incredible, and if an animal is seen anywhere from the road, expect that people will stop in the middle of the road to gawk, even if there are pulloffs available.